siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 This wave equation does not yet impose a particular global closure.
 It permits propagating organization in open space and standing organization on a closed support.
+The next chapter resolves this one transporting flow into two complementary aspects, written later in the familiar variables
-The next chapter derives the self-refraction principle by which the field can bend its own transport.
-The chapter after that asks what standing organizations remain once that self-bending becomes strong enough to produce closure.
+$\mathbf E$ and $\mathbf B$.
+The chapter after that derives the self-refraction principle by which those two aspects bend the transport of the same field.
+Only after that does the book ask what standing organizations remain once that self-bending becomes strong enough to produce closure.

-Later, when one wants the conventional electromagnetic writing, the same transport can be expressed in the familiar variables $\mathbf E$ and
-$\mathbf B$, with energy flux written in Maxwell form as

-$$
-\mathbf{S}=\frac{1}{\mu_0}\,\mathbf{E}\times\mathbf{B}.
-$$

-That later resolution does not change the point established here.
-The transporting object is the one source-free flow $\mathbf F$, and its local form is the wave equation just derived.
+That later two-aspect resolution does not change the point established here.
+The transporting object is still the one source-free flow $\mathbf F$, and its local form is the wave equation just derived.